idlehands/idlehands.github.io/_posts/2013-12-05-config-management-the-upstream-cookbook-fallacy.md

 to your configuration management system and you have NGiNX deployed, for example.
 Productivity is immediately increased and everyone is happy.

+There are a number of people recommending that when you pull that code in, you consider it sacrosanct and rather than modifying it and improving it for your needs, you wrap it with another layer of customization that calls down into the original upstream module.

+But like gems, libraries, and other packaged pieces of code, when you decide to customize behavior for your own organization's needs, I propose that you should treat your module or cookbook in the same way that you would normally treat a library: fork it and change it.
+If there are generally useful changes that can be sent upstream, then you should do that to be a good citizen.
+It may be that all of your changes can be sent upstream.
+But it's also possible that they cannot, in which case I propose that you should just maintain your own fork of the code.